 Inflation and folding are two of the main challenges with this concept.
 For the docking, we will rely on the HyperCube sensor to land precisely on the platform.
 For the inflation/deflation/folding, we are exploring several approaches and we already performed a few experiments in the lab, but it is too early to reveal which approach we will choose.
 What is clear is that we cannot leave the electronics and the envelope inside a thousand-year-old monument.
 We really need a good and reliable extraction technique.

 That’s a good point.
 With such a small access point and an untethered flying robot, are you concerned about losing the robot inside if something goes wrong?

-Unfortunately, tiny flying robot (blimps or quadcopters) cannot carry a tether because this would weight too much (even a light wire), add friction because of the part of the wire on the floor (and the small UAVs cannot pull much), and, overall significantly disturb the flight when we want to do more than hovering.
+Unfortunately, tiny flying robots (blimps or quadcopters) cannot carry a tether because this would weigh too much (even a light wire), add friction because of the part of the wire on the floor (and the small UAVs cannot pull much), and overall significantly disturb the flight when we want to do more than hovering.